 VAERS received 878 reports of deaths after vaccination with Hib-containing vaccines that occurred between January 1, 1990 and May 31, 2013.
 Autopsy reports or other medical records were only available for 620 of these deaths.
 Sudden infant death syndrome was listed as the cause of death in 52 percent of the cases, making it the most frequently reported cause of death.
 Other causes of death included respiratory, cardiovascular, infectious, neurologic and gastrointestinal conditions.
 The cause was undetermined in 14 percent of reports, and in 11 percent of reports, various other causes, such as asphyxia and blunt force trauma, were reported.

-The CDC and the FDA also warn that vaccination can cause severe allergic reaction (anaphylaxis), shoulder injury and fainting (vasovagal syncope).
+The CDC and the FDA also warn that vaccination can cause severe allergic reaction (anaphylaxis), shoulder injury related to vaccine administration (SIRVA), and fainting (vasovagal syncope).
 The National Vaccine Injury Compensation Program (VICP) added Hib to its list of covered vaccines on August 6, 1997.
 This means that anyone who suffers shoulder injury related to Hib vaccination within 48 hours of getting the vaccine or who faints within one hour of vaccination may be eligible for financial compensation.
 VICP provides compensation to people who file vaccine-related injury or death petitions and who are found to have been injured by certain vaccines.
 Many petitioners hire attorneys who are members of the Vaccine Injured Petitioners Bar Association to help with the process.